Nios Study Material

 Challenges for India

-Hypertension has been identified as the leading risk factor for such diseases in India.
+- Hypertension is recognized as the leading risk factor contributing to CVDs in India.

-Data from the NFHS-5 reveals that hypertension is more prevalent among men aged 15 and above compared to women.
+- Data from the NFHS-5 indicates a higher prevalence of hypertension among men aged 15 and above compared to women.

-The 2020 Report on Medical Certification of the Cause of Death shows that circulatory system diseases account for 32.1% of all documented deaths.
-Among them, hypertension is a major risk factor.
+- The 2020 Report on Medical Certification of the Cause of Death reveals that circulatory system diseases account for 32.1% of all documented deaths, with hypertension playing a significant role as a risk factor.

 Read also:- Narco and Polygraph Test